mckinlde/T480/README.md

 ---

 ## ⏳ To Do Before Boot
+- [x] Configure OpenCore and kexts
-- [ ] Shrink Windows/NixOS partitions to free **50–100GB unallocated space** for macOS
+- [ ] Shrink Windows or NixOS partition to leave **50–100GB unallocated space**
-  - Use `diskmgmt.msc` in Windows or a Linux partition tool like `gparted`
-  - Do **not** format the unallocated space — the macOS installer will handle this
+  - Windows method:
+    - Open `diskmgmt.msc`
+    - Right-click Windows/NixOS partition → Shrink Volume
+    - Leave space unallocated (do not format)
+  - Linux method:
+    - Use `gparted` to resize and leave unallocated space
+    - Apply changes, reboot

 ---